General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Overview of the simulations

 \section{Overview of the simulations}

-In this manuscript, we consider a total of nine simulations representing four distinct binary systems, described in more detail in this section.
+In this manuscript, we consider a total of four distinct binary systems, described in more detail in this section.
 First, we simulate three binaries in which the equation of state of dense matter is modeled using the SFHo equation of state~\cite{Steiner:2012rk}.
 The neutron stars in these binaries have gravitational masses ($m_1,m_2$) = ($1.61M_\odot$,$1.51M_\odot$), ($1.80M_\odot$,$1.31M_\odot$), and ($1.78M_\odot$,$1.06M_\odot$).
 We then repeat the last configuration with the LS220 equation of state~\cite{Lattimer:1991nc}.